What Is a Sneaker Bot and How Does It Work in 2023?

 Nowadays, you don’t stand a chance of buying limited edition sneakers yourself.
 A sneaker bot is a computer program configured to work with specific sneaker stores.
 It helps to automatically complete the checkout process faster than any person could, and to make more entries than the store normally allows.
 Shoe bots are designed to do most of the job for you, including finding the drops and being first in line to cop limited releases.

-Most major bots use tasks.
-Think of tasks as your little robot buddies.
-You give instructions – which store to visit, what pair and size to get – and they go through the checkout process for you.
-Good sneaker bots let you create tens or even hundreds of such buddies at once.
-You can also assign different personalities to them – make them very fast or slower but human-like, depending on the website.
+- Tasks – most major bots use tasks.
+These are instructions for the bot: you tell it which store to visit, what pair and size to get – and it goes through the checkout process for you.
+Good sneaker bots let you create tens or even hundreds of tasks at once, to let you cop multiple pairs.

-New releases are limited.
-So, how do your buddies know when to begin?
-With the help of monitoring.
-Monitors continuously crawl (watch) the site; as soon as the shoe drops, they tell your buddies to get to work.
+- Monitors – monitoring basically means automatically reloading the site to look for a release; as soon as the shoe drops, the monitor starts running your tasks.
 Integrated monitors alone aren’t enough, so you’ll want to join a Discord cook group.
 Such groups give early links, keywords, and even configuration instructions to increase your chances of success.

-Don’t forget that you need to give the buddies money.
-How else will they buy the shoes for you?
-But you can’t hand all of them the same credit card and delivery address.
-If you do, the store will get suspicious.
-To avoid that, sneaker bots let you create different billing profiles for your tasks.
-You’ll want to get some virtual credit cards and jig (slightly change) your address when buying multiple pairs.
+- Billing Profiles – stores usually limit how many shoes you can buy.
+So, if you’re after multiple pairs, you can’t use the same credit card and delivery address.
+To overcome this, sneaker bots let you create different billing profiles for your tasks.
+You’ll want to get some virtual credit cards and jig (slightly change) your address.